mushkevych/synergy_flow/README.md

 and edge represents dependencies between steps and hence - order of the execution.

 Each step consist of three groups of actions:
-- pre: actions that has to be executed before the main
+- pre: actions that have to be executed before the main
 - main: single main action
-- post: actions that has to be executed after the main
+- post: actions that have to be executed after the main

 Processing and Recovery:
 ---------

-`ExecutionEngine` exposes two main methods:
+`ExecutionEngine` exposes four main methods:

 `run`
 - spawns clusters
-- locates existing flow record or creates one
+- locate existing flow record or create one
-- purges all existing step records, if they exist
+- purge all existing step records, if they exist
-- starts the flow
+- start the flow
-- terminates clusters after the flow is completed or terminated
+- terminate clusters after the flow is completed or terminated

 `recover`
+- verify that the flow has failed before
+- spawn clusters
+- locate the failed steps and reset their state
+- start the flow processing from the last known successful step
+- terminate clusters after the flow has completed or failed

+`run_one`
+- verify that the flow has steps preceding to the one completed
+- spawn at most 1 cluster
+- reset state for the requested node
+- start the step processing
-- spawns clusters
+- terminate clusters after the step has completed or failed

+`run_from`
-- locates existing flow record or creates one
+- verify that the flow has steps preceding to the one completed
-- scans for existing step records and loads all successful ones
+- reset state for the requested node
+- locate the failed steps and reset their state
+- locate all steps derived from this step and reset their states
+- compute the number of steps to process and spawn clusters as ratio: cluster_number = max(1, (steps_to_run/total_steps) * nominal_cluster_number)
-- triggers the execution from the last successful step
+- start the flow processing from the given step
-- terminates clusters after the flow is completed or terminated
+- terminate clusters after the flow has completed or failed

 Context:
 ---------

-SynergyFlow revolves around the concept of a Context - a structure of names, credentials and environment-specific settings for the Flow execution.
+Synergy Flow revolves around the concept of a Context - a structure of names, credentials and environment-specific settings for the Flow execution.